apple/swift-internals/api-design-guidelines/index.md

   Even though parameter names do not appear at a function or method's point of use, they play an important explanatory role in any API.
   Choose these names to make documentation easy to read.
-For example,
+For example:

   ~~~swift
      /// Return an `Array` containing the elements of `self`